MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-chart-accounts.md

 ---
-title: Set Up the Chart of Accounts (Video)
+title: Set Up the Chart of Accounts (contains video)
 description: The chart of accounts shows the ledger accounts that store your financial data.
 You can change the default accounts in the COA, and you can add new accounts.
 author: edupont04